 Christine Todd Whitman is the President of The Whitman Strategy Group (WSG), a consulting firm that specializes in energy and environmental issues.
 WSG offers a comprehensive set of solutions to problems facing businesses, organizations, and governments; they have been at the forefront of helping leading companies find innovative solutions to environmental challenges.
 Governor Whitman served in the cabinet of President George W. Bush as Administrator of the Environmental Protection Agency from January of 2001 until June of 2003.
 She was the 50th Governor of the State of New Jersey, serving as its first woman governor from 1994 until 2001.
 As Governor, Christie Whitman earned praise from both Republicans and Democrats for her commitment to preserve a record amount of New Jersey land as permanent green space.
 She was also recognized by the Natural Resources Defense Council as having instituted the most comprehensive beach monitoring system in the nation.
 As EPA Administrator, she promoted common-sense environmental improvements such as watershed-based water protection policies.
 She championed regulations requiring non-road diesel engines to reduce sulfur emissions by more than 95 percent.
 Under her tenure, the Agency established the first federal program to promote redevelopment and reuse of "brownfields”, that is, previously contaminated industrial sites.
 She is the author of a New York Times best seller called “It’s My Party Too”, which was published in January of 2005 and released in paperback in March 2006.
-Governor Whitman serves a number of non-profit organizations including serving as the vice-chair of the Trustees’ Executive Committee of the Eisenhower Fellowships.
+Governor Whitman serves a number of non-profit organizations including serving as the vice-chair of Eisenhower Fellowships Board of Trustees.
 She co-chairs Clean and Safe Energy (CASE) with Ambassador Ron Kirk.
 Governor Whitman Chairs the board of the American Security Project and is a member of the board of the Center for Sustainable Shale Development among other non-profits.
 She also serves on the Board of Directors of S.C.
 Johnson and Son, Inc., Texas Instruments Inc., and United Technologies Corporation.
 She holds a Masters Professional Director Certification from the American College of Corporate Directors, and she serves as an advisor to the Aspen Rodel Fellowship program.
 She serves on the O’Connor Judicial Selection Advisory Committee at the Institute for the Advancement of the American Legal System.
-Governor Whitman is Co-Chairman of the Joint Oceans Commission.
-She is a member of the Advisory Board of the Corporate Eco Forum, and she serves as a visiting lecturer at colleges around the country through the Woodrow Wilson Visiting Fellows program.
+Governor Whitman is Co-Chairman of the Joint Oceans Commission, and she is a member of the Advisory Board of the Corporate Eco Forum.
 Prior to becoming Governor, she was the President of the New Jersey Board of Public Utilities and served on the Somerset County board of Chosen Freeholders.
 Governor Whitman holds a BA from Wheaton College in Norton, MA, and was married to the late John R. Whitman.
 They have two children and six grandsons.